DIY Outdoor Curtains From Drop Cloths

 Buy more paint than you think you’ll need.
 You can always return what you don’t open and it will save you from having to stop in the middle.
 Yes, I learned this the hard way. 🙁

-Step 4: Hang curtains on a DIY outdoor curtain rod!
+Step 4: Hang the porch curtains on a DIY outdoor curtain rod!

-Once you're done you can hang them by creating an inexpensive outdoor curtain rod!
+Once you're done you can hang your outdoor canvas curtains by creating an inexpensive outdoor curtain rod!

-I'm thrilled with how my outdoor living room is coming together just in time to enjoy summer!
+I'm thrilled with how my outdoor living room is coming together just in time to enjoy summer and can't wait to spend evenings out here with my favorite people.

 Frequently Asked Questions - DIY Outdoor Curtains